moelholm/sls-with-cdk/README.md

 This example combines a _serverless_ project with an _AWS CDK_ project.

 - _serverless_ is used to develop/deploy AWS Lambda functions.
-This code is based _Python 3.x_.
+This code is based on _Python 3.x_.
 - _AWS CDK_ is used to develop/deploy the AWS infrastructure required by _serverless_.
 This code is based on _Typescript_.

 I have this impression that people tend to use ADMIN privileged IAM users for working with